How to analyze landing pages: the four signals beyond bounce rate

 • On a Single-Page Application (SPA) view: the bounce-rate definition breaks.
 Configure your analytics to fire on view changes (pushState/replaceState), not on traditional page loads.
 A misconfigured SPA can show 95% bounce rates that have nothing to do with engagement.

-The thing to internalize: bounce rate is a session structure metric.
-It tells you whether the visitor made one request or many.
-It does not tell you whether the visit succeeded.
-For pages where one request is the expected pattern, bounce rate is uninformative by definition.
+Here is the one thing to hold onto.
+Bounce rate is a session-structure metric.
+It tells you whether a visitor made one request or many requests.
+It does not tell you whether the visit worked.
+And on any page where one request is the normal, expected pattern, that makes bounce rate close to useless by definition.

 What about GA4's landing page report?

-GA4 already moved away from bounce rate as the headline metric.
-The default landing-page report in GA4 shows engagement rate (the inverse of bounce rate) instead.
-Engagement rate is the percentage of sessions that were "engaged", and GA4 defines an engaged session as one that lasted at least 10 seconds, OR triggered at least one conversion event, OR included at least two pageviews.
+GA4 already walked away from bounce rate as the headline metric.
+The default landing-page report shows engagement rate instead, which is just the inverse of bounce rate.
+Engagement rate is the share of sessions that were "engaged", and GA4 calls a session engaged if it lasted at least 10 seconds, OR fired at least one conversion event, OR included at least two pageviews.

-This is better than classic bounce rate.
-It moves the threshold from "did the visitor request a second page" to "did the visitor do anything intentional".
-But it is still a binary signal collapsed into a single percentage.
-A session at 11 seconds with zero scroll and a session at 4 minutes with 90% scroll both count as "engaged".
-The reader of the report cannot tell them apart.
+That is a real step up from classic bounce rate.
+It moves the bar from "did they request a second page" to "did they do anything on purpose".
+But it is still one binary signal squeezed into a single percentage.
+A session that lasted 11 seconds with zero scroll and a session that lasted 4 minutes with 90% scroll both count as "engaged".
+The report cannot tell those two visitors apart.
+You can.

 • Engagement score equivalent: GA4's "Average engagement time per session" gets you partway there.
 Add "Scroll" as a custom event via Enhanced Measurement to get the second component, then create a custom calculated field or read the two side by side.